-Norman Conquest of 1066.
+The name Dawncay reached English shores for the first time with the ancestors of the Dawncay family as they migrated following the Norman Conquest of 1066.
 The Dawncay family lived in Wiltshire.
 The family was originally from Anizy, in Calvados, Normandy, and it is from this location that their surname derives.
-The name would have stood D'Anizy, which means from Anizy.
-CITATION[CLOSE]
+The name would have stood as D'Anizy, which means from Anizy.

 Early Origins of the Dawncay family

 The surname Dawncay was first found in Wiltshire where Richard de Dauntesye was one of the first records of the name as listed in the Hundredorum Rolls of 1273.
 The same rolls listed Peter de Dauntesy in Berkshire.

 West Lavington in Wiltshire "was for many generations the property of the Dauntsey family, of whom William Dauntsey, a younger son, was alderman of London in 1542."
 He would later found and endow an almshouse, and a grammar school there.
 The church contains the sepulchral chapel of the Dauntsey family.
 Through marriage the property passed to the Danvers family.

 This web page shows only a small excerpt of our Dawncay research.
 Another 156 words (11 lines of text) covering the years 1242, 1348, 1349, 1632, 1542, 1663 and 1660 are included under the topic Early Dawncay History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dawncay include Dancey, Dauncy, Dauncey, Dauntsey, Dance, Dancie, Dauncie, Dauntsie and many more.